Ben Lomond Scottish Gin infused with wild berries creates refreshing, floral- scented, juicy-fruity, pink cocktails.

 Fenton Tower offers the true experience of a traditional, personally-tailored, house party, fully catered with menus prepared and served by the professional team.

-This is the chance to dress up elegantly for the evening, starting with a G&T, champagne or cocktails in the Grand Hall before a grand, candle-lit dinner in the stone arched Dining Room.
+This is the chance to dress up elegantly for the evening, starting with a G&T, champagne or cocktails in the Great Hall before a grand, candle-lit dinner in the stone arched Dining Room.

 This period theatrical setting with fine china, silver and glassware, brings to mind a blend of Agatha Christie and Downton Abbey lifestyle – so glamorously romantic!.

-Indulge in a feast of Scottish cuisine: fresh lobster and crab from North Berwick, Belhaven smoked fish, prime beef, seasonal venison, pheasant and grouse from Fenton Tower’s own Shooting estate.
+Indulge in a feast of Scottish cuisine: fresh lobster and crab from North Berwick, Belhaven smoked fish, prime beef, seasonal venison and pheasant from Fenton Tower’s own Shooting estate.
 End the evening back in the Grand Hall for a dram of Whisky as a warming nightcap.

 Breakfast is also traditionally served with a cold Buffet laid out on sideboard – fresh fruit, prunes, apricots, yogurt, cereals, warm croissants and muffins with home made jams, strong hot coffee – Steam Punk, specially roasted for Fenton Tower.
 A selection of hot dishes is made to order such as Scrambled eggs with smoked salmon, Kedgeree and omelettes.
 As at dinner, you can be assured of quality produce and personal service.